NumEconCopenhagen/ConsumptionSavingNotebooks/README.md

 **To get started:**

+1. Install the EconModel package: ``pip install EconModel``
-1. Install the ConSav package (requires git): ``pip install git+https://github.com/NumEconCopenhagen/ConsumptionSaving``
+2. Install the ConSav package: ``pip install ConSav``
-2. Clone or download this repository
+3. Clone or download this repository
-3. Open your notebook of choice
+4. Open your notebook of choice

 We recommend running the notebooks in [JupyerLab](https://jupyterlab.readthedocs.io/en/stable/).
 A set of guides on how to install Python and JupyterLab is available [here](https://numeconcopenhagen.netlify.com/guides/).